nivwya/SecretGems/README.md

 - [ ] Add page for users to see their own gems
 - [ ] Make app compatible for mobile view
 - [ ] Polish and deploy 🚀

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).

+## 🆘 Support

+If you encounter any issues:
+1. Check the browser console for errors
+2. Verify your Firebase configuration
+3. Ensure all Firebase services are enabled
+4. Check the network tab for failed requests

+## 🎯 Future Enhancements

+- [ ] User authentication and profiles
+- [ ] Comments and reviews system
+- [ ] Map integration with location pins
+- [ ] Social sharing features
+- [ ] Push notifications for new gems
+- [ ] Advanced search with geolocation
+- [ ] Mobile app versions
+- [ ] Admin panel for moderation

+**Built with ❤️ using HTML, CSS, JavaScript, and Firebase**